maxhoffmann/ocss/README.md

 - tags have to inside of one single file?
 - nesting components is not possible?
 - adding modifiers to elements is not possible?
+- renaming a component is as simple as renaming a file?
+- prefixing some components is as simple as putting them in a folder?

 Example
 ------